 - How do we keep our risk management process objective?

-- How do we determine whether a risk should be removed from the risk register?
+- How do we determine whether we should remove a risk from the risk register?

 Laura Williams is an executive coach and trainer working with headteachers, SBLs and CEOs.